rdkcentral/ThunderNanoServices/RemoteControl/RemoteControlPlugin.md

 <a name="method.press"></a>
 ## *press <sup>method</sup>*

-Presses a key

-### Description

-Sends a 'Press' code to a device.
+Sends a code 'Press' to a device.

 ### Parameters